 Now that summer is coming to an end, it's time to think about getting ready for fall allergies, school, common colds and cooler weather.
 This is also a time when people with asthma may notice a change in their condition.
 Being prepared for these changes can make a big difference in keeping your child's asthma well controlled.
 Speak with your child’s doctor to be prepared for these new exposures that can make asthma worse.

 Plan a meeting with school staff before or in the beginning weeks of the school year.
 It is helpful to have the school nurse, health aide, teacher and physical education teacher at the meeting.
 Your child also can be involved in the meeting.
 Take the written Asthma Action Plan to the meeting.
 Review the Asthma Action Plan, asthma symptoms, use of the peak flow meter, medicines and things that make your child's asthma worse.

 Special School Supplies

-Keep a peak flow meter, spacer and rescue medicine at school for your child.
+Keep a spacer and rescue medicine at school for your child.
+If your child uses a peak flow meter at home you may want to keep one at school also.
 Be sure your child's teacher knows that the medication is there should a problem arise.
 Make sure the rescue medicine has not passed its expiration date.
 Take these items home at the end of each school year.